dekkersm/Hydroid/README.md

-go to https://developer.android.com/studio and press download android studio run the wizard file to start the download. open android studio and choose open new project -> hydroid
+go to https://developer.android.com/studio and press download android studio run the wizard file to start the download. open android studio and choose open new project -> hydroid go to tab device manager in the right hand menu -> click the + -> create virtual device and choose any device you want.

 start the server:
 go to the HydroidServer directory and run the following commands: